10-zin/cpp-micrograd/digin-micrograd-theory/README.md

 This folder holds the detailed "theoretical" explanation of micrograd!
 For hands-on implementation dig into the other folders.

+## Intuition: from a node to ChatGPT !
-First, a brief intuition, from a node to ChatGPT.
+First, a brief intuition, from a node in a graph to ChatGPT.
 1. So, what's a neural network?
     * It's essentialy a graph of nodes.
 But what makes that graph a neural network is the property of each node to hold gradients.